 All of these banks offer similar products and services and have a wide national presence.

 Is U.S. bank a good bank to bank with?

 Yes.
 U.S. Bank is a good bank to bank with, where you can find all of your standard banking services.
-If you’re located in the West or Midwest, you shouldn’t have any trouble locating a branch or ATM, and you can enjoy all of the convenience of a big bank.
+If you’re located in the West or Midwest, you shouldn’t have any trouble locating a branch or ATM, and you can enjoy all of the conveniences of a big bank.

-If you live on the East Coast, however, and want access to brick and mortar locations and in-network ATMs, you might be out of luck.
+If you live on the East Coast, however, and want access to brick-and-mortar locations and in-network ATMs, you might be out of luck.